 When researching generic insulin, you’ll inevitably be confronted with a lot of technical language that regulatory folks toss around.
 Have no fear.
-There are just two terms you really need to know:
+There are just a few terms you really need to know:

 - Biologic: Modern manufactured insulin is a “biologic,” a category of medications with large, complex molecules, made from material that comes from living organisms.

 - Biosimilar: When one company tries to copy another company’s biologic, the new one is not technically a “generic” drug.
-Rather, it’s called a “biosimilar” or a “follow-on” — a term often used interchangeably, but indicates a “copy” of a biologic that is approved by the U.S. Food and Drug Administration (FDA).
+Rather, it’s called a “biosimilar” or a “follow-on” — terms often used interchangeably that indicate a “copy” of a biologic that is approved by the U.S. Food and Drug Administration (FDA).

 What’s important to know is the difference between these formulations and true generics: “Generic medications use the same active ingredients and work the same way… as brand-name medications,” according to the